jeremylong/Bypassing-Required-Reviews/README.md

 [GitHub Actions: Prevent GitHub Actions from creating and approving pull requests](https://github.blog/changelog/2022-05-03-github-actions-prevent-github-actions-from-creating-and-approving-pull-requests/)

-This fix combined with the fix for Cider Security's finding is a great!
+This fix combined with the fix for Cider Security's finding is great!
 The two items from my submission to GitHub that I feel are still a problem are:

 1. If you have a **Personal Access Token (PAT) stored in your GitHub Secrets** - you are